Our Approach to Waste

 Spill Prevention and Protection

 Fundamental to Arch’s commitment to environmental protection is preventing the spill or release of materials or wastes into the environment.
 This commitment begins by Arch subsidiary operations limiting the quantities of inventoried materials stored onsite to the minimum necessary to operate efficiently.
-With that necessary inventory, Arch subsidiary operations conform to strict regulatory requirements and industry best practices for proper storage methods and locations, secondary containment, spill prevention, spill response, and emergency contingency planning.
-Prior to acquisition of all chemical products, Arch environmental staff undertake as a standard practice reviewing the products’ chemical constituencies to assess the potential environmental and safety hazards as well as the post-use waste characteristics, to determine whether non-hazardous alternatives are available for the same application.
+With that necessary inventory, Arch subsidiary operations conform to regulatory requirements and industry best practices for proper storage methods and locations, secondary containment, spill prevention, spill response, and emergency contingency planning.
+Prior to acquisition of chemical products, Arch environmental, safety and warehouse staff undertake as a standard practice reviewing the products’ chemical constituencies to assess the potential environmental and safety hazards as well as the post-use waste characteristics, to determine whether non-hazardous alternatives are available for the same application.

 Every Arch subsidiary operation has in place emergency response plans that address a variety of contingencies, including spills of materials that can potentially impact the environment.
-These emergency response plans identify the responsible personnel and their duties, internal and external notifications, response protocol, and actions required to protect workers, the public and the local environment.
+These emergency response plans identify the responsible personnel and their duties, internal and external notifications, response protocol, and actions required to protect workers, the public and the environment.

 Similar to the SPCC plans, the State of West Virginia requires the preparation and maintenance of a “Groundwater Protection Plan” (GPP).
-While the SPCC plans specifically address potential spills of “oil” products and wastes, the West Virginia GPPs similarly address any product/material that may “reasonably be expected to have an impact on groundwater.”
+While the SPCC plans specifically address potential spills of “oil” products and wastes, the West Virginia GPPs similarly address product/material that may “reasonably be expected to have an impact on groundwater.”
 Directly linked to the GPP program is the West Virginia Aboveground Storage Tank (AST) program, which requires inventory, registration and maintenance plans for specific classes of tanks.

 In the past 20 years, Arch and its operating subsidiaries have had no significant spills.
 Since 2010, the company’s subsidiary operations have only had one spill or release that met the reporting threshold for required reporting to a state or federal agency.
 That spill was minor and was quickly and responsively cleaned up with no material impact to the environment.
 It did not meet the definition of Natural Resource Damage subject to assessment of fines or penalties.

 In 2014 at the Beckley mine, a HDPE pipeline separated at a joint and allowed coal slurry to be released into an ephemeral stream and traveled off of the permitted property boundary.
-The release was immediately reported to state regulators and cleanup of the coal fines was immediately initiated under a standing contract with our emergency response contractor.
+The release was immediately reported to state regulators and cleanup of the slurry material was immediately initiated under a standing contract with our emergency response contractor.
 The slurry material did not reach a jurisdictional waterway under the Clean Water Act and it did not meet the definition of Natural Resource Damage subject to assessment of fines or penalties.
 As a result of the operation’s quick response and effective cleanup, no violation or penalty was issued to the operation for the incidental release.